Floer theory and flips: Homotopies

-Given a treed twice-quilted treed disk $C$ of type $\Gamma$, one obtains perturbation data by pull-back from the stabilization of $C$, which may be identified with a fiber of the universal twice-quilted disk.
-A {\em holomorphic twice-quilted treed disk} is a twice-quilted disk $C$ a map $u:C \to X$ that is $J_\Gamma^{012}$-holomorphic on surface components, a $F_\Gamma^{012}$-Morse trajectory on boundary tree segments with respect to the metrics $G^{01}_\Gamma, G^{12}_\Gamma, G^{02}_\Gamma$, and constant on the interior part of the tree.
+The perturbations above allow the definition of pseudoholomorphic twice-quilted treed disks.
+Given a treed twice-quilted treed disk $C$ of type $\Gamma$, one obtains perturbation data for $C$ by pull-back from the stabilization $C^{\on{st}}$ of $C$, which may be identified with a fiber of the universal twice-quilted disk $\U_\Gamma \to \M_\Gamma$.
+A {\em pseudoholomorphic twice-quilted treed disk} is a twice-quilted disk $C$ together with a map $u:C \to X$ that is $J_\Gamma^{012}$-holomorphic on surface components, a $F_\Gamma^{012}$-Morse trajectory on boundary tree segments with respect to the metrics $G^{01}_\Gamma, G^{12}_\Gamma, G^{02}_\Gamma$, and constant on the interior part of the tree.
 Stable and adapted twice-quilted treed disks are defined as in the once-quilted case.
 In particular, each interior marking $z_i$ maps to the divisor $D^{\delta^{012}_\Gamma(z_i)}$.
-Assuming the perturbations satisfy coherence and stabilized conditions similar to those for quilted disks, the moduli spaces of adapted stable twice-quilted disks are compact for each uncrowded combinatorial type of expected dimension at most one.
-The property \eqref{doub_inva_axio} of Definition \ref{doub_pert_morp} ensures that the latter zero dimensional spaces will not contain non-constant (either once or twice) quilted disks and that the one dimensional strata may involve at most one once quilted disk and if it does, it is a constant family over which the latter quilting radius varies freely.
+Suppose that the perturbations $\ul{P} = (P_\Gamma^{012})$ satisfy coherence and stabilized conditions similar to those for quilted disks.
+The moduli spaces $\ol{\M}_\Gamma(L,D)$ of adapted stable twice-quilted disks are then compact for each uncrowded combinatorial type $\Gamma$ of expected dimension $\dim(\M_\Gamma(L,D))$ at most one.
+The property \eqref{doub_inva_axio} of Definition \ref{doub_pert_morp} ensures that the latter zero dimensional spaces $\M_\Gamma(L,D), \dim(\M_\Gamma(L,D)) = 0$ will not contain non-constant (either once or twice) quilted disks.
+The one dimensional strata $\M_\Gamma(L,D)$ may involve at most one non-constant once-quilted disk $S_v \subset S$ and if so, $\M_\Gamma(L,D)$ is a constant family over which the latter quilting radius varies freely.

-In order to obtain transversality the fiber products involved in the definition of the universal twice-quilted disks in \eqref{ratioeq} must be perturbed, using {\em delay functions}, as in Seidel \cite{se:bo} and Ma'u-Wehrheim-Woodward \cite{mau:mult} which we follow closely.
-Again, the problem is a variation on the multiple cover problem: if an isolated twice-quilted component bubbles off with ratio given by some $\lambda_i$, then configurations with the same bubble repeated also appear, again with the same ratio.
-But transversality with the diagonal in \eqref{ratioeq} implies that at most one such twice-quilted component can be isolated in its moduli space.

-We define a map incorporating both the condition on ratios and distances between quilted components as follows.
-We identify $\M_{1,0,2}$ with $[0,\infty]$ as in Figure \ref{oneleaf}.
+In order to obtain transversality the fiber products involved in the definition of the universal twice-quilted disks in \eqref{ratioeq} must be perturbed, using {\em delay functions}, as in Seidel \cite{se:bo} and Ma'u-Wehrheim-Woodward \cite{ainfty}. \llabel{ainftyref} We define a map incorporating both the condition on ratios and distances between quilted components as follows.
+Identify $\M_{1,0,2}$ with $[0,\infty]$ as in Figure \ref{oneleaf}.
 For $n \ge 1, m \ge 0$ denote by